 - The urban district of Munich came in first place and the rural district of Munich came in 23th.
 The rural district of Munich is, for example, home to the headquarters of Infineon.
 Intel coordinates its Europe-wide research initiatives from here.
 As you can see, you are in excellent company in Bavaria.

 The "EU Atlas of ICT hotspots" shows that the ICT hub Bavaria with Munich as its flagship offers all the important conditions for a successful digitalisation of the economy.

 A key factor for this in particular is the exchange between innovative application developers of ICT and the (traditional) economy in an environment that is above all characterised by successful scientific institutions, an innovation policy and venture capital.

 The study examined all EU regions with view on their ICT activities.
 The evaluation is based on a total of 42 individual indicators.
-You can find more information on the study as well as a convincing diagram here.
-The study is also available for download on the pages of the European Commission.
+You can find more information on the study here.

 - View author's other articles